dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 Note that, like C++, if the class has only one constructor and it is a nullary one, it's not necessary to declare it.

-Create Cython wrapper class
+Create Cython0 wrapper class
 ----------------------------

 At this point, we have exposed into our pyx file's namespace the interface of the C++ Rectangle type.
 Now, we need to make this accessible from external Python code (which is our whole point).

-Common programming practice is to create a Cython extension type which holds a C++ instance as an attribute and create a bunch of forwarding methods.
+Common programming practice is to create a Cython0 extension type which holds a C++ instance as an attribute and create a bunch of forwarding methods.
 So we can implement the Python extension type as: